-All matters involving sexual harassment reports shall remain confidential to the extent possible as long as doing so does not preclude the district from responding effectively to the harassment or preventing future harassment.
+All matters involving sexual harassment reports must remain confidential to the extent possible as long as doing so in accordance with applicable law and policy and does not preclude the district from responding effectively to the harassment or preventing future harassment.
 Filing of a complaint or otherwise reporting sexual harassment shall not reflect upon the individual's status or affect grades.